-When are the Dottridge Homestead and Historical Society of Santuit & Cotuit museums open?
+When is the Historical Society of Santuit & Cotuit open?

 The society began with Nita Crawford, who inherited the Samuel Dottridge Homestead in the 1950’s.
 After a time using the building as a laundry for her historic hotel, The Pines, Crawford began the work of fundraising to reconstruct the homestead.
 The fundraising efforts even included dinner and desert parties!
 She hoped to restore it to its original condition, even sending out a call for artifacts left forgotten in attics, barns, and spare rooms that might date back to the 1800’s.
 Once complete, the restored homestead became the headquarters of the Historical Society of Santuit and Cotuit.

 Who was Samuel Dottridge?